 The 2017 trade of Jordan Eberle by the Edmonton Oilers to the New York Islanders for Ryan Strome sent shockwaves throughout the hockey world.
-At the time, Eberle was a highly-skilled former 30-goal scorer who was coming off a respectable 20-goal, 50-point 2016-17 campaign.
-However, the playoffs proved to be one of the more lackluster debuts by a player of his caliber, due to a zero goal and two-assist performance, as the Oilers were bounced in Game 7 of the second round to the Anaheim Ducks.
+At the time, Eberle was a highly-skilled former 30-goal scorer who was coming off a respectable 20-goal, 50-point campaign in 2016-17.
+However, the playoffs proved to be one of the more lackluster debuts by a player of his caliber, due to a zero-goal and two-assist performance, as the Oilers were bounced in Game 7 of the second round to the Anaheim Ducks.

 Related: Oilers With 100-Point Seasons

-Of course, Strome hasn’t been a world-beater in his career thus far, but he’s more than capable to be a key contributor and have significant involvement with the offense and on the second power-play unit.
-He was brought in by Chiarelli to be a potential young and economically efficient secondary scoring and playmaking option, or so we thought, as after just 14 goals and 36 points in 100 games he was shipped to the New York Rangers.
+Strome wasn’t a world-beater in his time with the Oilers, but he was more than capable of being a key contributor and having significant involvement with the offense and on the second power-play unit.
+Chiarelli brought him in to be a potential young and economically efficient secondary scoring and playmaking option.
+It didn’t work out, and after just 14 goals and 36 points in 100 games with the Oilers, they traded him to the New York Rangers.

 Ryan Strome Trade to the Rangers and Aftermath

 As described above, Eberle performed quite well in both the regular season and playoffs on the Islanders’ top line alongside Barzal and Anders Lee.
 He was a key reason for the Islanders’ continued success, even after Tavares’ departure.
 And it’s clear the Islanders missed his goal-scoring and offensive production, as they finished 16 points out of a playoff spot.